• Skip to primary navigation

 Instructions

-• Toast the bread.
-While the bread is toasting, cut the apple into thin slices and mix the apple slices with lemon juice to keep them from browning.
+• Toast 4 slices whole wheat bread.
+While the bread is toasting, cut 1 apple into thin slices and mix the apple slices with 2 tablespoons lemon juice to keep them from browning.

-• When the toast is ready, spread it with the mayonnaise and layer the apple slices on each piece.
+• When the toast is ready, spread each slice with equal amounts of the 4 tablespoons mayonnaise and layer the apple slices on each piece.

-• Sprinkle the sunflower seeds on top of the apple slices and top with a slice of cheddar.
+• Sprinkle ยฝ cup sunflower seeds evenly on top of the apple slices and top each sandwich with one each of 4 slices sharp cheddar cheese.

 • Toast until cheese is melted.
 Cut into triangles and serve immediately.